nakranimohit0/azure-docs/articles/virtual-desktop/set-up-scaling-script.md

 If you have everything ready, then let's get started.

-## Create or Update an Azure Automation account
+## Create or update an Azure Automation account

 >[!NOTE]
 >If you already have an existing Azure Automation account with a runbook running an older version of the script, you can re-run just this step to update it to latest.